When to Suspect that You Might Be Suffering from Sciatica

 For sciatica treatment, we may prescribe to our patient drugs that may help provide sciatic pain relief.
 Classes of drugs that we may prescribe include anti-inflammatories and muscle relaxants.

-With the guidance of our expert sciatica specialists Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, we offer physical therapy rehabilitation programs to prevent exacerbation of sciatica symptoms and to prevent the recurrence of injury.
+With the guidance of our expert sciatica specialists Ajay Varma, MD, DABA, DABAPM, we offer physical therapy rehabilitation programs to prevent exacerbation of sciatica symptoms and to prevent the recurrence of injury.

 This interventional pain management program involves exercises that aim to make you observe proper posture, and improve muscle strength and flexibility.